Isaiah 55: Verses 10–11

-The theme of verses 10 and 11 is closely comparable to Isaiah 40:8, and together form an 'inclusio', bracketing the section comprising chapters 40–55, as 'the end matching the beginning'.
+The theme of verses 10 and 11 is closely comparable to Isaiah 40:8, and together these form an 'inclusio', bracketing the section comprising chapters 40–55, as 'the end matching the beginning'.

-God's people will celebrate (55:12–13)
+God's people will celebrate (verses 12–13)

-"Paradise regained" is a recurring theme in the book of Isaiah, that after the transformation of animal life in Isaiah 11:6–9, the plant life is here transformed from the 'briers and thorns' as threats to agriculture in Isaiah 5:6 and others, to be cypress and myrtle (cf. Isaiah 41:19) in praise of God.
+"Paradise regained" is a recurring theme in the Book of Isaiah, that after the transformation of animal life in Isaiah 11:6–9, the plant life is here transformed from the 'briers and thorns' as threats to agriculture in Isaiah 5:6 and others, to be cypress and myrtle (cf. Isaiah 41:19) in praise of God.